A request I get frequently from parents is “I’d like to add my child to my bank account, in case something happens to me.”

-Financial Power of attorney
+Also Consider a Financial Power of Attorney

 As discussed, if a parent is to set up an account as Transfer on Death (TOD), the beneficiaries have no access to the account while the owner(s) are still living.
 So, how does one plan for the event of being incapacitated?

 A financial power of attorney is a powerful document which, in effect, allows one or more individuals to perform financial transactions on your behalf.
 Often, this document is drafted by a qualified attorney, which is the approach I would recommend to my clients.
 Many financial institutions have internal financial power of attorney forms, which will allow you to give someone financial power of attorney over your accounts at that specific institution without having to hire an attorney.
 Regardless of how you set it up, there are many reasons why giving someone financial power of attorney is a better approach than adding them as a joint owner to your accounts.

 - There is no such thing as a joint retirement account.
 IRAs, 401(k)s, annuities etc., can have only one owner, so it’s not even possible to make someone a joint owner.
 If a parent becomes incapacitated, they often want their child to have access to all their assets, not just their bank accounts.